 This article discusses first-offense OVI penalties (also see second and third offense consequences).
 For most purposes, an OVI is considered a first offense if you haven’t had an OVI in the past ten years.

 The process.
-If you’re lawfully arrested for a first-offense OVI and chemical testing shows your BAC or urine alcohol concentrations exceed the legal limits—or if you refuse testing—the arresting agency will immediately confiscate your license, and you will be subject to an administrative license suspension from the Ohio Bureau of Motor Vehicles (BMV).
+If you’re lawfully arrested for a first-offense OVI and chemical testing shows your BAC or urine alcohol concentrations exceed the legal limit—or if you refuse testing—the arresting agency will immediately confiscate your license, and you'll be subject to an administrative license suspension from the Ohio Bureau of Motor Vehicles (BMV).
 You have 30 days from your arraignment to challenge the suspension.

 Over the legal limit.
 If your blood test shows a BAC of .08% or more, or your urine test shows an alcohol concentration of .110 or more, the BMV will suspend your license for one to three years.
 After a 15-day “hard suspension” you may be eligible for a restricted license (see specifics below).

 Refusals.
 If you refuse to submit to a chemical test in violation of Ohio’s “implied consent” law, your license will automatically be suspended for one year.
 You may still be eligible for a restricted license, but your hard suspension will be for 30 days.

 Restricted license.
 Once you complete the hard suspension period, you can apply to the court for a restricted license.
 The judge can—but isn’t required to—grant limited driving privileges with requirements that might include restricted hours, special offender license plates, and any other conditions the judge finds appropriate.
 The judge can also grant unlimited driving privileges if you agree to install an ignition interlock device (IID).

 Penalties for a first OVI conviction in Ohio vary by degree of intoxication.
 For a “low level” OVI (BAC of less than .17%) you can be sentenced to:

 You may be able to avoid some portion of the jail term and license suspension by agreeing to use an IID.